Darkness slowly drained away.

 “East.”
 He grabbed Katarina’s shoulders.
 “Which way is east?”

-Her hazel eyes wide, the hedgewitch scrabbled anew at her compass.
+With her hazel eyes wide, the hedgewitch scrabbled anew at her compass.
 The little metal arrow wobbled north.
 “That way.”
-She pointed in the direction where the smoky smell was the strongest.
+She pointed in the direction where the smoky smell seemed to emanate from.

 No. It couldn’t be… Could it?